junxit/us-congress-bills-114/bill.md

 >       - **(v)** allowing for economic development; and
 >     - **(B)** helps achieve, maintain, and identify ways to expand the environmental threshold carrying capacities established by the Planning Agency.
 >   - **(3)** *Cost-Benefit determination* Notwithstanding paragraph (2)(A), the promotion of multiple management benefits shall not be required if the Secretary determines that management for multiple benefits would excessively increase the cost of a program in relation to the additional benefits gained from the management activity.
 The Secretary shall make each cost-benefit determination made under this paragraph publicly available.
->   - **(4)** *Availability of categorical exclusion* A forest management activity conducted in the Lake Tahoe Basin Management Unit for the purpose of reducing forest fuels is categorically excluded from the requirements of the National Environmental Policy Act of 1969 (42 U.S.C.
-4331 et seq.) if the activity—
+>   - **(4)** *Availability of categorical exclusion for certain forest management projects* A forest management activity conducted in the Lake Tahoe Basin Management Unit for the purpose of reducing forest fuels is categorically excluded from the requirements of the National Environmental Policy Act of 1969 (42 U.S.C.
+4331 et seq.) if the forest management activity—
+>     - **(A)** notwithstanding section 423 of the Department of the Interior, Environment, and Related Agencies Appropriations Act, 2009 (division E of Public Law 111–8; 123 Stat.
+748), does not exceed 10,000 acres, including no more than 3,000 acres of mechanical thinning;
->     - **(A)** is developed—
+>     - **(B)** is developed—
 >       - **(i)** in coordination with impacted parties, specifically including representatives of local governments, such as county supervisors or county commissioners; and
 >       - **(ii)** in consultation with other interested parties; and
->     - **(B)** is consistent with the Lake Tahoe Basin Management Unit land and resource management plan.
+>     - **(C)** is consistent with the Lake Tahoe Basin Management Unit land and resource management plan.
 > - **(d)** *Arbitration process*
 >   - **(1)** *In general* Any challenge to a forest management activity in the Lake Tahoe Basin Management Unit shall be addressed using arbitration consistent with this subsection.
 >   - **(2)** *Who may seek* Any person who sought administrative review for the forest management activity and who is not satisfied with the decision made under the administrative review process may file a demand for arbitration regarding the covered active management project in accordance with chapter 1 of title 9, United States Code.
 The demand for arbitration under paragraph (1) shall—